Signs of a Bad Well Pump Pressure Switch

-The Wisconsin Master Tradesman’s guide to determining whether you have a bad well pump pressure switch.
-With pictures!
+The Wisconsin Master Tradesman’s guide to determining the state of your well pump’s pressure switch.

 There are homeowners with wells who once relied on city water supply, and there are homeowners who have always owned their wells.
 Alas, “Time and chance happeneth to them all.”
 Having a private well water system means that when-not if-something goes wrong, you’ll need to be proactive about it.